Perry Mason: Film

-The six Perry Mason films are available on DVD as a single-set release from the Warner Bros.
-Archive Collection.
+The six Perry Mason films are available on DVD as a single-set release from the Warner Archive Collection.

 The 1940 Warner Bros. film, Granny Get Your Gun, was loosely based on the 1937 Perry Mason novel The Case of the Dangerous Dowager.
 May Robson stars as Minerva Hatton.
 The film does not include Perry Mason or any of the regular characters.

 Radio

 Perry Mason was adapted for radio as a 15-minute daily crime series that aired from 1943 to 1955 on CBS Radio.
-It had little in common with the usual portrayal of Mason, so much so that Gardner withdrew his support for a TV version of the daytime serial that began airing on CBS in 1956.
-The general theme of the radio series was continued, with a different title and characters, as The Edge of Night.
+It had little in common with the usual portrayal of Mason, leading Gardner to withdraw his support for a television version of the daytime serial that began airing on CBS in 1956.
+The general theme of the radio series was continued under a different title and with different characters as The Edge of Night.